kendfrey/anki-ogs/README.md

 - Install the [Tampermonkey](https://www.tampermonkey.net/) browser extension.
 - Install [exporter.user.js](exporter.user.js) into Tampermonkey.
-	- In the Tampermonkey extension settings, open the Utilities tab.
-You can use "Install from URL" and the above link.
+	- On the page for that file, click the "Raw" button and Tampermonkey will offer to install it.

 ### Usage